 Overall, the reduction of AMT makes it a lot easier to qualify for the lower Long Term Capital Gains Tax Rate by holding shares at least one year after exercising and at least 2 years after the original grant date.
 Previously, much of the LTCG benefit was negated by having to pay AMT on the spread between the original grant price and the current Fair Market Value (FMV).
 As such, LTCG benefits would mainly apply only to the additional rise in stock price after the exercise.

-Since the Employee Stock Option Fund routinely advances cash equal to your AMT needs, the portion of the cash advance not needed for AMT can now be retained as taxable initial liquidity rather than being used entirely to pay AMT.
-Of course, if your base income is already subject to AMT and you need a large AMT advance as in the past, ESO is still available to provide this for you if your application is approved.
-On the other hand, if you let ESO cover the cost of your exercise instead and skip the need for additional tax coverage, you will have a smaller total cash advance which results in lower repayment terms at final liquidity.
+Since the Employee Stock Option Fund routinely provides cash equal to your AMT needs, the portion of the funding not needed for AMT can now be retained as taxable initial liquidity rather than being used entirely to pay AMT.
+Of course, if your base income is already subject to AMT and you need a large AMT funding as in the past, ESO is still available to provide this for you if your application is approved.
+On the other hand, if you let ESO cover the cost of your exercise instead and skip the need for additional tax coverage, you will have a smaller total cash amount which results in lower repayment terms at final liquidity.

 Non-Qualified Stock Options (NSOs)